marcoonroad/talents/README.md

 Where `definitions` will be often a table that we will call `pairs` on it (but Lua gives you the capability to overload any value for this iterator).
-Once the iteration is performed, a fresh talent is generated and it _isn't directly synchronized anymore with the passed definitions_, that is, changes performed on the passed definitions won't be _propagated on_ neither _observed by_ the generated talent due the shallow cloning used internally to yield that talent.
+Once the iteration is performed, a fresh talent is generated and it _isn't directly synchronized anymore with the passed definitions_, that is, changes performed on the passed definitions won't be _propagated on_ neither _observed by_ the generated talent (due the shallow cloning used internally to yield that talent).
 Note that indirect mutations, for example, on the reference for some definition, may yet be observed/propagated.
 You can plug a different iterator generating a pair of a `selector` and a `value`, where `value` is a deeply cloned reference, though.